Jigsaw-Code/outline-sdk/README.md

 The Outline SDK allows you to:

-- Create tools to protect against network-level interference
+- Create tools to protect against network-level interference.
-- Add network-level interference protection to existing apps, such as content or communication apps
+- Add network-level interference protection to existing apps, such as content or communication apps.

 ## Advantages